 The Coronil.
 Between tradition and modernity

 In the Seville province countryside, next to one of the few native meadows that remain in the region, one finds the the Coronil traditional architecture.
-A walk through the streets of Coronil provides a unique example of traditional buildings which combine sandstone and lime, typical materials of the region.
+A walk through the streets of Coronil with the audioguide provides a unique example of traditional buildings which combine sandstone and lime, typical materials of the region.
 And a few kilometers from the town center spreads lush and green, the “Dehesa de Pilares”, a playground for the locals.
 In this dry landscape that opens onto the mountains, historic landmarks and signs of modernity peacefully coexist.
 For example, the remains of an ancient Roman Salpensa or the unique castle of the Aguzaderas, of Arab origin, share the region with one of the most important photovoltaic solar plants in Spain.

 There are many unique aspects that stand out in Coronil such as, its traditional flamenco nights "The Aguzaderas" or the excellent canned legumes.